Failinis: Name variants

-Eugene O'Curry hypothesized the name Failinis to be a transposition of "Inis Fáil (Island of Fail)", an ancient name for Ireland; R. A. S. Macalister also stating that the name "sounds like an extra-ordinary mythlogical mix-up".
+Eugene O'Curry hypothesized the name Failinis to be a transposition of "Inis Fáil (Island of Fail)", an ancient name for Ireland; R. A. S. Macalister also stating that the name "sounds like an extra-ordinary mythological mix-up".

 However this "mix-up" was far from modern.
 As Rudolf Thurneysen noted, a virtually identical name for the pup, Failinis or Ṡalinnis /Shalinnis, occurs in a medieval 11th or early 12th century ballad from the Fenian cycle.

-The dog's name is Fer Mac (Fermac) in the prose version of the ballad's story in The Colloquy with the Ancients of the Fenian Cycle.
+The dog's name is Fer Mac (var.
+Fermac) in the prose version of the ballad's story in The Colloquy with the Ancients of the Fenian Cycle.
 Although names and circumstances differ, the link between the ballad and the Acallam have been made by A. G. van Hamel and Richard M. Scowcroft.

 General description

 The hound was invincible in battle, caught every wild beast it encountered, and could magically change any running water it bathed in into wine.

 It held dominion over all beasts, or hunted all sorts of game including fish.

 The dog's ability to magically produce wine occurs in several sources.
 The ability to turn water into wine is mentioned in the "Book of Invasions" and the ballad, but not in the OCT.
 In the ballad, "mead or wine" emanated from the spring water that Failinis bathed in, whereas Fer Mac magically disgorged liquor from its mouth.

 Failinis of the ballad was a "hound of the loveliest color", mighty and wonderful, while Fer Mac was described as parti-colored, displaying shades of every color including white, black, and blue.

 The hound of ballad was huge by day (able to "overcome fifty men"), but was a "thunderbolt, ball of fire" (caer thened) by night.
 Similarly, Fer Mac was normally huge, of greater size than any hound, but when dispensing liquor from its mouth it dwindled to the size of a "pine marten on a queen's lap".
 Fer Mac also vomited quantities of gold and silver as needed.

 Its gender is not consistently translated: cú of the ballad has been rendered as a "male dog" (Rüde), but Fer Mac is given as either a "bitch" or a "hound".